ERGO-Code/HiGHS/docs/src/solvers.md

 ## MIP

-MIPs are solved using a sophisticated branch-and-cut solver that is still largely single-threaded.
+MIPs are solved using a sophisticated branch-and-cut solver.
+This is largely single-threaded, although a prototype multithreaded solver was completed in February 2026, and is expected to be released by June.
 Users can choose the solver for LP sub-problems as follows

 * LPs where an advanced basis is not known.
 This is generally the case at the root node of the branch-and-bound tree, but can occur at